Peripheral Vascular Disease

 What are the complications of peripheral vascular disease?

 Complications of peripheral vascular disease most often occur because of decreased or absent blood flow.
 Such complications may include:

-Stroke (three times more likely in people with PVD)
+- stroke (three times more likely in persons with PVD)

 By following an aggressive treatment plan for peripheral vascular disease, complications such as these may be prevented.